adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 Let's look at some interesting bits of its implementation in Caffeine:

 **1. Data Structure**
 The sketch itself is represented as a single-dimensional array of 64 bit long values (`table`).
 Each long value holds 16 `4-bit` counters, corresponding to 16 different hash buckets.
 This layout is chosen to improve efficiency as it keeps the counters for a single entry within a single cache line.
-Note that the length of the `table` array is set to the closest power of two greater than or equal to the maximum size of the cahce, to enable efficient bit masking operations.
+Note that the length of the `table` array is set to the closest power of two greater than or equal to the maximum size of the cache, to enable efficient bit masking operations.

 <div align="center">
 <img src="/img/sketch.png">